rust-lang/rust-wiki-backup/Notes.md

-Listing of notes for developers:
+Listing of notes for developers

 ## Process and workflow notes